contentful/widget-sdk/.github/PULL_REQUEST_TEMPLATE.md

 _What did you learn while working on this PR?
 Anything specific to the code, or higher level?_

+## Risks

+- [x] Add any potential risks from this PR being deployed to production here
+- [ ] If there are no known risks you can remove this section

 ## TODOs

 _Do you need to do anything before this PR is merged?_